exoscale/terraform-provider-exoscale/website/docs/r/nlb_service.html.markdown

 # exoscale\_nlb\_service

-Provides an Exoscale Network Load Balancer ([NLB][nlb]) service resource.
+Provides an Exoscale Network Load Balancer ([NLB][r-nlb]) service resource.
 This can be used to create, modify, and delete NLB services.

-[nlb]: nlb.html

 ## Example Usage